josiahdenton/bookmark/README.md

 store aliased links to improve taking notes

+### suggested workflow

+use github gists/projects/issues to take notes, use this tool for search with the ability to open a bookmark from the terminal.

 ### usage

 I like to add aliases to each `*.json` I use for a specific category.